Combatting Chronic Absenteeism Through Esports Programs

 Moreover, experts highlight (1,2) that technology helps students with disabilities interact better and have the same chances to join in activities as everyone else.
 Plus, these games are excellent for students with special needs to practice everyday skills, solve problems, and prepare for more seamless social integration.
 (3, 4)

-How to Utilize Esports Education?/How to Integrate Esports into Education/Curriculum?
+How to Integrate Esports into the Curriculum?

 Esports creates a strong and meaningful incentive for kids to attend school.
 The integration of esports into the curriculum requires careful planning and consideration.
 Schools interested in integrating esports into their programs should consider factors like technology infrastructure, funding, and curriculum integration.
 Building a supportive esports ecosystem involves collaboration between educators, students, and the community.
-The most common way of integrating esports into education is through esports curriculums or as an extracurricular activity.

 Extracurricular Activities